 - Expecting Someone Taller: In the anime, when she makes her first public appearance for quite a while during the Curry Competition several people in the audience comment that she seems particularly frail, not knowing about the Fountain of Youth situation because she keeps her veil down.

 - The Faceless: In the anime, keeps her veil over her face in public to disguise her young appearance.

-- Fountain of Youth: In the anime thanks to Ash.
+- Fountain of Youth: In the anime, she can turn into a young girl thanks to Ash.